California approves tax increase on cigarettes

 "Every 10 percent increase in the price of cigarettes brings about a 7 percent decrease in use by youth and a 4 percent decrease overall," said Schachter.

 Opponents - including tobacco companies R.J.
 Reynolds Tobacco and Altria - spent at least $90 million to defeat the measures, including more than $70 million in California against Proposition 56.

-Supporters of the tax, including billionaire investor Tom Steyer, the political action committees representing the California Hospital Association and the Service Employees International Union, raised more than $30 million to promote it.
+Supporters of the tax increase, including billionaire investor Tom Steyer, political action committees representing the California Hospital Association and the Service Employees International Union, raised more than $30 million to promote it.

+Healthcare groups said a key factor in California's success was that supporters raised enough funds to counter the tobacco companies' campaign against the proposition.

 The initiative is expected to raise $1 billion to $1.4 billion in new tax revenues for California.
 Most of that would go to Medi-Cal, the state's healthcare program for low-income residents.

-Opponents said the ballot would increase black market sales of the cigarettes and was misleading because "just 13 percent (of the new tax revenue) goes to tobacco prevention and control programs," said Beth Miller, spokesperson for the NO on Prop.
+Opponents said the ballot would increase black market sales of cigarettes and was misleading because "just 13 percent (of the new tax revenue) goes to tobacco prevention and control programs," said Beth Miller, spokeswoman for the NO on Prop.
 56 – Stop the Special Interest Tax Grab – Committee.

 Wells Fargo Securities analyst Bonnie Herzog said that tobacco companies could use their pricing power to mitigate a victory even in California, which is the single largest cigarette consumer by state.